vevurka/vevurka.github.io/_posts/2017-05-07-git_rebase.md

 many issues when **revert** is needed.
 Also the **git history** will be much more readable - there will be no commits between your changes from that **branch**.
-Also I think it's a good idea to **squash** all commits into one before merge, because when project becomes big it's more easy to study its history - there will be one **commit** per *feature*.
+Also I think it's a good idea to **squash** all commits into one before merge, because when project becomes big, it's more easy to study its history - there will be one **commit** per *feature*.